-13In Chapter 26, we discuss both the risks involved with holding foreign currencies and procedures for reducing such risks.
-14The coupon rate on the hypothetical bond was changed to 6% from 8% in March 2000.
-The CBOT contract doesn't actually specify a 20-year bond, but instead allows delivery of any noncallable bond with a remaining maturity greater than 15 years (or callable bond that is not callable for at least 15 years).
-Rather than simply deliver a bond, which might have an interest rate different than 6%, the actual bond price is adjusted by a conversion feature to make it equivalent to a 6% bond that is trading at par.
+&lt;sup>11In Chapter 17 we discussed the risks involved with holding foreign currencies as well as procedures for reducing such risks.

+&lt;sup>12The coupon rate on the hypothetical bond was changed to 6% from 8% in March 2000.
+The CBOT contract doesn't actually specify a 20-year bond but instead allows delivery of any noncallable bond with a remaining maturity greater than 15 years (or callable bond that is not callable for at least 15 years).
+Rather than simply deliver a bond, which might have an interest rate other than 6%, the actual bond price is adjusted by a conversion feature to make it equivalent to a 6% bond that is trading at par.
 Because the average maturity of bonds that are eligible for delivery is about 20 years, we use a 20-year maturity for the hypothetical bond in the futures contract.